 CRoF and OPC UA

-The Control Room of the Future is a unique, future-ready, and multidomain experimental setup used as a hub for research, development, and demonstration of cyber secure, future-proof power grid technologies and system operator training.
-It has been developed based on state-of-the-art control centres for power system operation using real-time digital twins and industrial-grade operational technologies.
-We develop the technology for next-generation power grid operation and cyber secure functionalities for operators of the future.
-At the CRoF lab, our research team has developed a Cyber-Physical System (CPS) of power grids and communication networks.
-The CPS comprises of simulated power system, emulated power grid communication networks, and a SCADA/HMI interface.
+The Control Room of the Future is a unique, future-ready, multidomain experimental setup used as a hub for research, development, and demonstration of cyber-secure, future-proof power grid technologies, and system operator training.
+It has been developed based on state-of-the-art control centers for power system operation using real-time digital twins and industrial-grade operational technologies.
+They develop the technology for next-generation power grid operation and cyber secure functionalities for operators of the future.
+At the CRoF lab, the research team has developed a Cyber-Physical System (CPS) for power grids and communication networks.
+The CPS comprises a simulated power system, emulated power grid communication networks, and a SCADA/HMI interface.

 The CRoF team looked for a sustainable, flexible, and cross-platform solution to interconnect the power grid and communication layers.
-The OPC UA protocol, with its industrial-grade nature, met all the requirements while offering advantages such as interoperability, cybersecurity, etc. It also allowed reading variables, method calling, retrieving historical values, and even subscribing to them, granting complete control over the system.
-Among the numerous solutions, Prosys’ OPC UA Simulation server met all of our functional requirements.
+With its industrial-grade nature, the OPC UA protocol met all the requirements while offering advantages such as interoperability, cybersecurity, etc. It also allowed reading variables, method calling, retrieving historical values, and even subscribing to them, granting complete control over the system.
+Among the numerous solutions, the Prosys OPC UA Simulation Server met all of the functional requirements.
 Hence, it was used to interconnect the simulated power system and emulated communication network.
 This test setup allows us to conduct state-of-the-art research to assess and improve the resilience of the CPS to cyber-attacks and major disturbances such as natural disasters.

 Prosys OPC UA Simulation Server is a versatile software for OPC UA that has been a great match for our research requirements.
 Its support of importing custom xml node-sets based on the OPC UA standard is a major plus for us.
 An active community and responsive support team is an added advantage.